thorlauridsen/spring-cloud-java-event-driven/README.md

 - **At-least-once delivery**: Events can be delivered more than once, so consumer methods must be idempotent.
 - **Ordering**: Event order is not guaranteed, so consumers must be able to handle events out of order.
 However, you can set up strict ordering such as FIFO but this may reduce performance.
-- **Schema evolution**: Events can change over time, so backwards compatibility must be ensured.
+- **Schema evolution**: Events can change over time, so backward compatibility must be ensured.

 ## Project structure